-The property is 135' - 240' from Tangerine Road, with the intervening area containing a typical density of native vegetation.
+The property is more than 80 feet from the edge of Tangerine Road pavement, with the intervening area containing a typical density of native vegetation.
 As such, no onsite vegetation provides any meaningful visual screening from Tangerine Road.
-Additionally, the property owner is in the process of acquiring the strip of surplus ADOT right-of-way that abuts the southern edge of the Property.
-That strip of land will satisfy and CCV, landscape bufferyard, and building setback requirements.
+Additionally, the property owner has acquired the strip of surplus ADOT right-of-way that abuts the southern edge of the Property, and that strip has now been incorporated into the Property for the purposes of this PAD amendment application.
+That strip of land, along with some of the land north of it that is not proposed for development, will satisfy the 50-foot CCV, 40-foot landscape bufferyard, and building setback requirements.